doombubbles/bg3-mods/docs/WIKI_AUTHORING_GUIDE.md

 - Use the localized flavor description as a blockquote when it adds identity rather than mechanics.
 - Organize progression information under `## Level N` headings.
 - Use `###` for features gained at that level and `####` only for variants or children of that feature.
-- Describe selectable counts explicitly: for example, `Choose 2 additional Arms Strikes to know`.
+- Describe selectable counts explicitly: for example, `Choose 2 additional Warrior Abilities to know`.
 - Link traditional base-game spells instead of restating their full descriptions.
 - State replacements clearly, such as `Replaces Rage` or `Choose either X or Y`.
 - Mention unusual multiclass behavior in an italicized note close to the affected level.